 Both Green and Tzu recommend this DIY remedy for soothing irritated skin.
 Soak a towel in cool water first, then gently press it against the affected area.
 Or in lieu of water, try soaking the washcloth in milk.
 Green says the lactic acid found in milk is a wonderful relief for sunburned, irritated skin.
 While we're on the topic of kitchen ingredients that make great sunburn remedies, Green also recommends oatmeal.
 Try mixing colloidal oatmeal with cold milk and use it as a compress to soothe the skin.
 Green explains that the oatmeal’s antioxidant and anti-inflammatory properties prevent itching, which makes it great for sensitive sunburns.

 Aloe vera is known for its skin-soothing and moisturizing properties, and for that reason, the natural ingredient comes highly recommended by Green for treating a sunburn.
 "Aloe vera gel is a natural anti-inflammatory and will restore and heal the skin faster," Green explains.
-This formula contains 99.75% organic, cold-pressed aloe, which is why this product is one of Byrdie's top picks for an aloe vera gel.
+According to the brand, this formula contains 99.75 percent organic, cold-pressed aloe, which is why this product is one of Byrdie's top picks for an aloe vera gel.

-At the first sign of redness or pain, Tzu recommends taking an anti-inflammatory medication, like Advil, to help manage any of that pain or swelling associated with a sunburn.
+At the first sign of redness or pain, Tzu recommends taking an anti-inflammatory medication, like Advil, to try to help manage any of that pain or swelling associated with a sunburn.

 For a refreshing feeling that won’t make your skin dry or cause further irritation, Green says to opt for a cold shower rather than a warm one.
 And once you're out of the shower, follow with that gentle, hydrating moisturizer.

 Hydrocortisone (whether prescription or over the counter) is also effective at soothing pain and irritation from a sunburn, which is why this is one of Green's go-to sunburn remedies.
-We recommend trying this 1% hydrocortisone formula by Aveeno, which also contains oat, vitamin E, and aloe.
+We recommend trying this 1 percent hydrocortisone formula by Aveeno, which also contains oat, vitamin E, and aloe.